microsoft/onnxruntime/docs/tutorials/mobile/pose-detection.md

 # Object detection and pose estimation on mobile with YOLOv8

-Learn how to build and run ONNX models with built-in pre and post processing for object detection and pose detection.
+Learn how to build and run ONNX models with built-in pre and post processing for object detection and pose estimation.

 ## Contents
 {: .no_toc }